karmab/openshaft/OPENSHIFT.md

   -----END CERTIFICATE-----
 ```

-Note i personally used nfs for docker-registry, handling permissions with the information available [here](https://access.redhat.com/solutions/2091541)
+I personally used nfs for docker-registry, handling permissions with the information available [here](https://access.redhat.com/solutions/2091541)

-## PV and PVC
+## PV

 persistent volumes need to be created by the administrator for:

 - mysql dir
-- glance images to be shared
+- glance images

 the sample provided use nfs in both cases

 ## PERMISSIONS

-in the openshaft project, as standard user , we create specific service accounts
+in the openshaft project, as standard user, we create specific service accounts

 ```
 oc create serviceaccount sa-anyuid